LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSCommuniA]] - Original intentions behind mostly.mutual.studio (also *My Marble Sharings*)
 - [[MMSCommuniB]] - How I want to structure my week to reduce digital stimulation
 - [[MMSDigitalComA]] - Communicating about communication between friends
-- [[MMSFinanceVisual]] - Most of the international transactions on this planet are not tied to any real valuable thing; gambles serving no social purpose but affecting everyone
+- [[MMSFinanceVisual]] - Most of the international transactions on this planet are not tied to any real valuable thing
 - [[MMSHealthAutopoiesis]] - No Title
 - [[MMSHealthTechCommuniA]] - A proposal to change communication around and interface design for battery health
 - [[MMSHistOfSci-A]] - A critical synthesis: history of the scientific method
 - [[MMSHomepage]] - My pouch of marbles for *mostly.mutual studio*
 - [[MMSHothouse]] - No Title
+- [[MMSIcebergDynamics]] - Climate change is only the tip of the iceberg
 - [[MMSInTheWorks]] - Marbles in the works
 - [[MMSLoans]] - The problems around issuing loans (the way banks are allowed to do it)
 - [[MMSMeatStickA]] - A sticker to speak to the innate nature of humans to refrain from causing immense animal suffering